TEN-framework/TEN-Agent/README.md

 ### Local Agent

-Currently, the agent we build runs on Linux only, while we have prepared a Docker image so that you can build and run the agent on Windows / MacOS too.
+Currently, the agent we have built runs only on Linux.
+However, we have a Docker image ready for you to build and run the agent on Windows and macOS.

-We have prepared a pre-built agent to help you get started right away.

 To start, make sure you have: